MelanieHsieh/melaniehsieh.github.io/_posts/2020-03-10-projectminimal.md

 > Every project must start with a **Why**.

-_(I'm pretty sure someone famous said that, but since this is my blog I can say whatever I want.)_
+(I'm pretty sure someone famous said that, but since this is my blog I can say whatever I want. 😂)

-My goal or **WHY** is to inspire other girls to pursue engineering or tech, pursue might not be the word but introducing them to _The Wonderful World of Technology_.
-The number of _Women in Tech_ 👩‍💻️ is still low, and the future world defenitely needs more engineerer.
-So why not combine the two of them?
+My **WHY** is to inspire other girls to pursue engineering or tech, pursue might not be the word but introduce them to _The World of Technology_.
+The number of _Women in Tech_ 👩‍💻️ is still low, and the future world defenitely need more engineers.
+So why not combine the two together?

 And this is why **Project Minimal** is created.
-I don't even know how I came up with this name but someday sometime somewhere it just pops up in my head so I'm sticking with my gut.
+(I don't even know how I came up with this name but someday sometime this name just poped up in my brain so I'm sticking with my gut.)

-This is a simple minimal website (_you can see it from the title_) I decided to create to document my experience in tech and share my thoughts and feelings.
+This is a minimal website which I decided to create to document my experiences in tech (coding/programming) and share my thoughts and feelings.

-Establishing the `#projectminimal` community, the main purpose is to inspire others to get into technology engineer.
+Establishing the `#projectminimal` community, the main purpose is to inspire others to get into technology.

+# END˚

+This blog gave you some insight on my weekly blog.
+If you have any further question you can always [Email]('melanie@melaniehsieh.com') me or find me on [Github]('https://github.com/') or [Twitter]("https://twitter.com/melaniehsieh").

+Thanks for reading 👀